 The more I learned about Vorarlberg, the more it fascinated me.
 In July, state tourism agency Visit Vorarlberg hosted photographer Tammy Fancy and me as we explored the state for six days.
 It’s a rural, largely mountainous region, geographically isolated on the far edge of its country, and still heavily dependent on traditional natural resources.
 For a Nova Scotian, it sounds relatable.

 But rural Vorarlberg thrives in a way rural Nova Scotia hasn’t for generations.
-Centuries-old farming towns are growing steadily, not withering away.
+Centuries-old rural towns are growing steadily, not withering away.
 Multi-generational family farms sell traditional products such as cheese and sausage alongside internationally-sought botanicals and innovations like spruce honey and artisanal vinegar.

 As it has been for more than a millennium, forestry is king.
 Most buildings are wooden, most homes burn wood for heat.
 Yet workers harvest the wood sensibly and sustainably.
 I never saw a bald and scarred mountain, ravaged by a clear cut.